 You can clean your baby’s gums and first teeth with a clean washcloth before your baby is ready to brush.
 After your child has finished eating or drinking anything other than water, use a damp cloth to gently wipe his or her mouth to help remove any sugars or acids left lingering in the mouth.

 This is an especially good habit to practice after every meal and before bedtime.

 Once your child has a baby tooth or two, you can begin to help him or her brush twice daily with a soft, age- appropriate toothbrush and a tiny, grain-sized amount of fluoridated, pediatric toothpaste.

 Be sure to brush gently as the teeth and gums are still developing.
 Until your child is about five years old, you should closely monitor, support, and help your child with tooth- brushing to ensure that he or she is thoroughly cleaning the whole mouth and all teeth.

-Perhaps most importantly, visit Dr. Antonious before your little one’s first birthday!
+Perhaps most importantly, visit Dr. Bhawna Gupta DDS before your little one’s first birthday!
 Dental wellness begins well before the emergence of a first tooth, and everyone at Sunnyvale Dental Care is ready to help you set your child up for a lifetime of smiles today!

-To learn more about pediatric oral wellness, and to schedule an appointment with Dr. Antonious, Call (408) 720-0900 today!
+To learn more about pediatric oral wellness, schedule an appointment with Dr. Bhawna Gupta DDS, Call Sunnyvale Dental Care today at (408) 720-0900.